brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 ..
 TODO Could you fool it with getattribute? probably not but say why.

-But as you can see,
+As you can see,
-the code can be quite economical compared to the vast slate of methods we saw earlier in ``WriteLoggingFile1`` that are necessary to manually implement every possible attribute.
+the code can be quite economical compared to the vast slate of methods we saw earlier in ``WriteLoggingFile1`` for manually implementing every possible attribute.

-While the extra level of indirection does carry a small performance penalty for every attribute access, it is very often preferred to the burden of writing a static wrapper.
+This extra level of indirection does carry a small performance penalty for every attribute access, but is usually preferred to the burden of writing a static wrapper.

 Dynamic wrappers also offer pleasant insulation against changes that might happen in the future